How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Just know that if you have water constantly in the humidifier, mold can happen.
 However, there are ways to prevent that.

-Some of the mold in humidifier symptoms
+Some of the common symptoms of mold in a humidifier

 Image of can humidifiers cause mold